ArdaxHz/publoader/publoader/extensions/CONTRIBUTING.md

 - `update_posted_chapter_ids(self, posted_chapter_ids: List[str]) -> None` Provides a list of chapter ids (as strings) already uploaded.
 You can use this list to retrieve the updated chapters list.

 The list of chapters returned must be of the `Chapter` class.
 The chapter class is provided in the package `publoader.models.dataclasses`.
-The chapter class **must** be initialised with the following values:
+The chapter class contains the following fields:

+Fields with `Optional[]` can be left as null, fields without must be populated.

 - `chapter_timestamp: datetime.datetime`.
 Datetime object of when the chapter was published.
 - `chapter_expire: Optional[datetime.datetime]`.
-Datetime object of when the chapter expires.
+Datetime object of when the chapter expires, if the chapter does not expire, this can be null.
 - `chapter_title: Optional[str]`.
 Chapter title.
 - `chapter_number: Optional[str]`.
 Chapter number, must follow the MangaDex chapter number regex.
 - `chapter_language: str`.
 ISO-639-2 code.
 - `chapter_volume: Optional[str]`.
-Chapter volume, null if the chapter has no volume.
+Chapter volume.
+If the series uses seasons, use this field.
+Keep empty if the chapter does not have a volume.
 - `chapter_id: str`.
 Chapter id.
 - `chapter_url: str`.
-External chapter url.
+Chapter link.
 - `manga_id: str`.
 The publisher's series id.
 - `md_manga_id: str`.
-The MangaDex id to upload the chapter to.
+The MangaDex manga id to upload the chapter to.
 - `manga_name: str`.
 The series name.
 - `manga_url: str`.
 The series link.